JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 Wallriding is generally not worth using as a primary tactic.
 However, in certain scenarios, it may the best viable strategy.
 In some other scenarious it can help with consistency, as there is nothing more consistent than just letting the wall do all the work :P

+Make sure to also steer away from the wall during the wall ride to reduce the friction.

 ### Drag multiboosting

 In drag races, hitting a perfect upshift gives you a small nitrous boost.
 On higher gears, you can exploit this by upshifting for the boost, then immediately downshifting and upshifting again to trigger another boost on the same gear.
 How many times you can repeat this "multi-boost" depends on the car and its gear ratios.
 For example, you might upshift into 5th for a boost, downshift to 4th, then upshift to 5th again for another boost, then upshift to 6th for a third boost, downshift to 5th, and upshift to 6th again for yet another boost—creating a ladder effect.
 With certain cars and drag skills, it's even possible to get three boosts on a single gear if the gear setup allows.
 Experiment with your car’s gearing and timing to maximize the number of boosts per drag run.

 ### Timebug

+!!! warning
+    Timebug has been fixed as of 2026!
+This section is only kept for archival reasons.

 The "timebug" is a phenomenon in Need for Speed World where, due to a bug in the game's engine, the game client begins to run slightly faster over long play sessions.
 This effect accumulates gradually, and after about two hours of having the game open the change is imperceptible, but can result in improved race times - typically by 0.1 to 0.2 seconds - if you are consistent.